WILSON10111/RM-SAM2/README.md

-# RM-SAM2:Reliability-Aware Memory for Remote Sensing Video
+# RM-SAM2:Reliability-Aware Memory for Remote Sensing Video Object Segmentation
 The code and dataset will be released upon acceptance of this paper.

 [![Paper](https://img.shields.io/badge/Paper--blue)](#)